fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

 reduction.
 In this lab we will look at a few more unsupervised learning tasks and algorithms:

-Clustering

-:   The goal is to group similar instances
+Clustering: The goal is to group similar instances
     together into *clusters*.
 Clustering is a great tool for data analysis, customer segmentation, recommender systems, search
     engines, image segmentation, semi-supervised learning,
     dimensionality reduction, and more.

-Anomaly detection

-:   The objective is to learn what "normal" data
+Anomaly detection: The objective is to learn what "normal" data
     looks like, and then use that to detect abnormal instances, such as defective items on a production line or a new trend in a time series.

-Density estimation

-:   This is the task of
+Density estimation: This is the task of
     estimating the *probability density function* (PDF) of the random process that generated the dataset.
 Density estimation is commonly used for anomaly detection: instances located in very low-density